-ShareX is a very lightweight, open source, free and great screen recording software for Windows that enables you to record any part of your Windows PC screen as a video that can later be shared on various platforms.
+ShareX is a very lightweight, open source, free and great screen recording app for Windows that enables you to record any part of your Windows PC screen as a video that can later be shared on various platforms.
 Open source programs are usually under constant development and that is what has been happening with ShareX.
 ShareX has seen more than 5200 commits on Github and over 150 contributors who make this tool better and better with time.

 ShareX is another small-installation based software with just a little over 5MB in terms of size.
 Other similar functioning software goes even to hundreds of megabytes but ShareX has been maintained as minimalistic as possible.
 Does the small installation file bring enough features to ensure screen recording happens without much hassle?
 Read on to find out more in this ShareX review.

 |TalkHelper Screen Recorder||Windows 7/8/8.1/10||Full Version||Free Download|

 ShareX has taken a different approach to the layout of its functionalities by opting to have all the main features and options on the left-hand side.
 Other screen recorders have these features at the top part of the main screen.

 Immediately after launching ShareX, you are presented with the currently configured hotkeys as the first thing on the main panel.
 ShareX avails only 5 preconfigured hotkeys with each having a description of what it does.
 Later on, we will be able to know whether a user has the option of adding more custom hotkeys.

 For a first time user, you have to use trial and error to find out exactly what each option does especially when you have to start capturing.
 There is no indication whether you are recording a video or taking a snapshot.

 In terms of what ShareX can let you record, everything falls under “Capture” on the main screen that includes everything to do with capturing videos or taking screenshots.
 Several modes are in this category as follows;

 This is what has been given priority when it comes to capturing.
 ShareX lets you take;